tudorpip/UrlShortener/README.md

 ## Deployment

 Refer to `genezio.yaml` for backend deployment configuration.
-The frontend can be deployed using your preferred static site hosting service (e.g., Netlify, Vercel).
+The frontend can be deployed using your preferred static site hosting service.

 ## Environment Variables